 At 45 seconds, gently pour water in a circular motion.
 Avoid pouring close to the edges of the filter.
-Bring your over all water weight up to 350 grams.
+Stop when your water weight reaches 200 grams.

-At the 2:30 mark bring your water weight up to 600 grams by once again using a gentle circular pour while avoiding the edges of the filter.
+Let the water drain down about ½”.
+Then, at around the 1:45-2:00 minute mark bring your total water weight up to 340 grams by once again pouring in gentle circular motions while avoiding the edges of the filter.